xtiansimon/gig_freelancer_for_wp/README.md

 ## Create new database user.

-Warning.
+*Warning.
 Your live WordPress directory has the file `wp-config.php`.
 This file reveals the database password.
-Avoid exposing your live passwords.
-Create new user just for freelancers:
+Avoid exposing your live passwords.*

     cPanel [Home] > Databases > MySQL Databases